 Corporate credit growth in China has averaged around 20% per year between 2009 and 2015.
 This credit boom is related to the large increase in investment after the global financial crisis.
-However, investment efficiency has fallen, and overcapacity exists in several industries.
+However, investment efficiency has fallen, and there is evidence of overcapacity in several industries.
 The financial performance of firms has deteriorated steadily, affecting asset quality in financial institutions.
 Loans potentially at risk account for 15.5% of total commercial bank loans to the corporate sector (IMF, 2016).
 In particular, a large group of "zombie firms" has been detected.
 Zombie firms, as the name suggests, are the "walking dead" in the economy.
-They are "dead" in the sense that these firms are highly indebted and financially distressed-their profitability is so low that they cannot pay back interests or principals on their loans.
-On the other hand, they are "walking" as these firms, which should have exited the market otherwise, keep operating and depend heavily on banks or government bailouts for their continued operation.
+They are "dead" in the sense that these firms are highly indebted and financially distressed-their profitability is so low that they cannot pay back the interest or principal on their loans.
+On the other hand, they are "walking", as these firms continue operating in the market while depending heavily on banks or government bailouts, though they would have exited the market otherwise.

 In this paper, I examine one possible reason for the prevalence of zombie firms in China: the political cycle of local party officials who have an incentive to influence bank lending in order to improve their career prospects within the party.
-Previous work has highlighted an electoral cycle in lending (Dinc, 2005; Cole, 2009; Carvalho, 2014; Englmaier and Stowasser, 2017), but to my knowledge, a political cycle has not been documented in a bureaucratic system such as China's.
-I provide evidence that although local party officials are appointed rather than elected, bank lending is manipulated by prefecture Party Secretaries (the highest ranking official in a prefecture) and tracks their appointment cycle.
+Previous work has highlighted an electoral cycle in lending (Dinc, 2005; Cole, 2009; Carvalho, 2014; Englmaier and Stowasser, 2017), but to my knowledge, a political cycle has not been documented in a bureaucratic system such as that of China.
+I provide evidence that although local party officials are appointed rather than elected, bank lending is manipulated by prefecture Party Secretaries (the highest ranking official in a prefecture) and tracks their appointment cycles.
 Specifically, lending to zombie firms increases at the end of the cycle mainly through local banks when a new appointment is close, while lending to non-zombie firms is the greatest early in the cycle through national banks.2

 My identification strategy is straightforward.
 In China, each prefecture Party Secretary has a scheduled service term of five years.
-At the end of the term, a higher-level Party Committee (province-level in this case) will make a (re-) appointment decision on the incumbent prefecture Party Secretary: promotion, demotion, stay, or transfer.
+At the end of the term, a higher-level Party Committee (province-level in this case) will make a (re-)appointment decision on the incumbent prefecture Party Secretary: promotion, demotion, stay, or transfer.
 A new prefecture Party Secretary will be assigned if the incumbent leaves.
-By comparing bank lending in the critical appointment year-the last service year in the term of service prior to scheduled appointment, to lending in off-appointment years, I can test for potential political manipulation of lending to serve the career
+By comparing bank lending in the critical appointment year-the last service year in the term of service prior to scheduled appointment-to lending in off-appointment years, I can test for potential political manipulation of lending to serve the career